moose-team/friends/README.md

 We have included a message seeding utility (named "peerbot") that you can run yourself on a server to ensure that there will always be a peer available to connect to for a channel.

 - first, follow the build instructions above
-- `npm i electron-spawn electron -g`
+- `npm i electron-spawn electron-prebuilt -g`
 - `electron-spawn peerbot.js`

 by default it seeds only the `#friends` channel, pass `--channel=mychannel` to also seed a custom channel. you can specify as many channels as you want with multiple `--channel` flags